 - Providing disclosure documents to prospective investors of all material information regarding the services to be provided;

-- Obtaining annual audited financial statements for the Fund from an independent CPA and delivering to each beneficial owner of the Retail Buyer Fund within 120 days after the end of fiscal year; and
+- Obtaining annual audited financial statements for the Fund from an independent CPA and delivering to each beneficial owner of the Retail Buyer Fund within 120 days after the end of the fiscal year; and

-- Not entering into, performing, renewing or extending an investment advisory contract that provides for performance fees based on the investment profit attributable to a beneficial owner of a Retail Buyer Fund that is not a “qualified client” as defined in Rule 205-3 of the Investment Advisers Act of 1940.
+- Not entering into, performing, renewing, or extending an investment advisory contract that provides for performance fees based on the investment profit attributable to a beneficial owner of a Retail Buyer Fund that is not a “qualified client” as defined in Rule 205-3 of the Investment Advisers Act of 1940.